matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$recipients, $report[&#039;type&#039;], $report)</code></pre>

-- `array` `$recipients` An array of strings describing each of the scheduled reports recipients.
+- `array` `&$recipients` An array of strings describing each of the scheduled reports recipients.
 Can be, for example, a list of email addresses or phone numbers or whatever else your plugin uses.

 - `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.